 You might agree to pay the organization you’ve partnered with a fee for each lead your company receives from your partner’s client base, for instance, or a nominal amount for each click-through on your website from that client base.

-5. Provide an incremental lift to enterprise sales and revenue
+5. Provide incremental lift to sales and revenue

 When two or three strategic partners function at high capacity, you can create multiple revenue streams, and your potential to sell to a larger market increases.
 You don’t have to limit your company to entering only one strategic business partnership.